virgili0/Virgilio/Tools/DialogFlow.md

 It should return you a JSON with all the informations requested (in this case, your existing intents) .
 JSON is the new de-facto standard for information rappresentation, so [get comfortable](https://www.w3schools.com/whatis/whatis_json.asp) with it!

-So, you have these files with wrapper for the low level functions (in this case, the low level function in the intent_management.py is called at line 40 inthe list_intent() function).
+So, you have these files with wrapper for the low level functions (in this case, the low level function in the intent_management.py is called at line 40 inside the list_intent() function).

-these files are really useful to get started, but in the end you want to have the most possible expressiveness and flexibility.
-So you want to master the lower level funcsiont
+These files are really useful to get started, but in the end you want to have the most possible expressiveness and flexibility.
+So you want to master the lower level functions.

 ### A deeper approach

-### Hands-on Project
+Try now to re-produce the Intent we have created with the lower level functions of the dialogflow modulee.
+You have here all the informations you need, the [documentation](https://cloud.google.com/dialogflow-enterprise/docs/reference/rest/v2-overview) is really well done!
+In general, each time you want to communicate with the API you need to build a JSON (your request) and you'll receive a JSON (the response).

 ### Up and running with Flask and webhooks
 ### Our agent, but with API calls
 ### Handling webhooks with Flask